 The Dating Chronicles

-Hank saw himself as a serious catch and he wasn’t shy about it.
+Hank stood out in the crowd because he was tall, handsome, and well-dressed.
+He saw himself as a serious catch and he wasn’t shy about it.
 He hated the thought of going on another blind date, but he was intrigued by all he’d heard about this woman.
 Before, he vowed to never again subject himself to an evening of not knowing what to expect.

 Two nights later, Hank sat in a restaurant across from a woman whose looks, smarts and manner had rendered him almost speechless.
-She was all Sam said and more.
+She was all Sam had said and more.
 For a change, he sat wondering if she was as impressed with him, as he was with her.
-Her teeth sparkled, as she talked about her divorce, politics and future goals, and Hank was mesmerized.
-Then suddenly, she covered her mouth with her hand and bolted from the table.
+Her teeth sparkled, as she talked about her divorce, politics, and future goals, and Hank was mesmerized.
+Then suddenly in the midst of conversation, she covered her mouth with her hand and bolted from the table.
 The table shook as she grasped its edge for support.
 Her voice was muffled as she explained that she suddenly felt ill, and had to leave.
-Hank stood up to accompany her outside, but she waved him away, mumbling that she would be fine.
+Hank stood to accompany her outside, but she waved him away while mumbling that she would be fine.

 Hank sat back down in shock, as he beckoned for the check.
 She hadn’t eaten a thing on her plate, and he had lost his appetite.
 He wondered if she liked him, or if he’d see her again.
 He made a decision to call her later to check on her.
 He noticed that she didn’t even say goodbye.
 When he paid the check, he suddenly realized that his antics in the past had come back on him.
 As he left the restaurant, he began to slowly chuckle to himself as he realized he was now a victim of his own prank.